igor47/dcsm/README.md

 The `.template` files will be processed using [python's `string.Template`](https://docs.python.org/3/library/string.html#template-strings) syntax.
 We will replace any variables found in your `secrets.encrypted` file with the corresponding values.

+## Environment Variables

+The following environment variables are required and must be specified:

+* `DCSM_KEYFILE` -- path to the private key file inside the container
+* `DCSM_SECRET_FILE` -- path to the encrypted secrets file inside the container

+Additionally, you may specify any number of environment variables beginning with `DCSM_TEMPLATE_`.
+These should point to directories inside the container.
+In those dirctories, `dscn` will find `*.template` files and process them, replacing `$VAR` with the value of the secret `VAR`.

 ## Example